 This stone gazebo isn’t about providing shade or entertaining guests, it’s more of a conversation starter or a piece to reflect upon.
 Hence, the open roof and the lack of seating solutions.
 While I’m not the most artistic person, I have to say that this is definitely amongst the best gazebo ideas for all of you artists out there.

 Stone gazebos aren’t limited to the ground — you can have one installed right on the water!
 So, if you have a pond in your backyard, you can take the chance and decorate it with a stone gazebo.

 We can see a wonderful example of this in the picture.
 The gazebo features an ancient Greek design with strong pillars and graduated steps.
-It’s elegant, luxurious, and quite frankly, a beauty to behold!
+I think that this covered patio is elegant, luxurious, and, quite frankly, a beauty to behold!

 The high roof emphasizes the grand aesthetic of the design.
 However, if you take a closer look, you’ll notice something I especially like — the pillars are standing on top of a sturdy stone base, which actually doubles as classy benches for people to sit and enjoy the view!